walmartlabs/schematic/README.md

 ;;  :db-conn {:host "localhost", :username "user", :password "secret"}}
 ```
 Notice that `:app-2` and `:customer-api` have not been included in the final system.

+This filtering of components occurs before components are properly instantiated (via the :sc/create-fn function).

 Example (development at the REPL):
 ```clojure